6.1 - Reporting the Bilan Carbone®

 5. The organisation's GHG profile, listing emissions in tCO2e;

-1. The objectives associated with the transition plan;
+1. Objectives associated with the transition plan;

-3. The transition plan trajectory;
+3. The trajectory of the transition plan;

 4. Monitoring and implementation indicators